dattanirjhar/multiclass-voice-recog/README.md

 └── ...

 - Ensure that the audio files are in a compatible format (e.g., WAV, MP3).
+- Here we are using seven singers, each of whose vocal samples are colected (an average of 65 to 70 samples per singer)

 ## Model Architecture

 A detailed description of the model architecture, including layers, activation functions, and key parameters.

 - **Feature Extraction:** Describe the audio feature extraction techniques used (e.g., MFCC, Spectrogram).
-- **Model Type:** Specify the type of neural network used (e.g., CNN, RNN, Transformer).
-- **Layer Configuration:** Provide details on the number and types of layers.
+- **Model Type:** We use an SVM model here, with a Linear Kernel, and OVR decision function.

 ## Training

 The training process involves the following steps:

-1.  **Data Loading:** Loading the dataset and preprocessing the audio samples.
+1.  **Data Loading:** Loading the dataset and preprocessing the audio samples and splitting into training and testing sets.
-2.  **Model Definition:** Defining the neural network architecture.
+2.  **Model Definition:** Defining and calling the SVM model from **scikit-learn** library.
-3.  **Optimization:** Using an optimization algorithm (e.g., Adam, SGD) to minimize the loss function.
-4.  **Validation:** Evaluating the model's performance on a validation set.
+3. **Model Training:** After definition, we fit the training set on the model and train it.
+4.  **Prediciton:** After training, we predict values(classes) on the test set.

 - Monitor the training progress using the provided scripts and adjust parameters as needed.